The Doctrine of Limited Atonement

 In conclusion, the doctrine of Limited Atonement is founded on scriptural passages that describe Jesus’ death as being specifically for the elect, the church, or the sheep.

-This article was published by one of our Relearn.org biblical content creators and reviewed by our theological editorial team.
-For more information about Relear.org, our mission, or our staff, please view our about section.
+This article was published by Relearn.org and was reviewed by our theological editorial team.
+For more information about Relearn.org, our mission, or our staff, please view our about section.

 More by Relearn.org